gavintranter/battletech/README.md

 On MacOS the files can be found in `Library/Application Support/Steam/steamapps/common/BATTLETECH/BattleTech.app`

-The scripts require the mech chassis files (`chassisdef_NAME_TYPE.json`) and star system files (`starsystemdef_NAME.json`) be moved to their own directories, and that the files are "prepared" for use as defined below.
+The scripts require the mech chassis files (`chassisdef_NAME_TYPE.json`) and star system files (`starsystemdef_NAME.json`) be copied to their own directories, and that the files are "prepared" for use as defined below.

 It is recommended that to overwrite any previous copies of the above files as details of mechs and systems may have changed between updates.